patriciaschaffer/patriciaschaffer/portfolio.md

 **Note:** This represents authentic research process—iterative, exploratory, and transparent about uncertainty.
 The "messiness" is intentional: it shows how understanding evolves as patterns emerge.
-(My GitHub's [main repository](https://github.com/patriciaschaffer/seed-lab/tree/main) shows my trajectory!)
+(My GitHub's [main repository](https://github.com/patriciaschaffer/seed-lab/blob/main/README.md) displays my trajectory!)